 They are carnivores, and their diets consist of insects, earthworms, snails, voles, and other shrews.
 They also include mice and salamanders in their diets.
 These shrews eat only a small portion of seeds and fungi.

 How Does The North American Short-tailed Shrew Defend Itself?

 They also have venom glands in their 32 very sharp teeth.
 The venom is not fatal to humans but can cause irritation and swelling.
-When it attacks prey, they kills with a bite or paralyzes it.
+When it attacks prey, it kills with a bite or paralyzes it.